 Other cells in the same model are similarly populated with resources.
-The full model provides an effective tool for assuring business case builders and case recipients that every important cost item is included and that everything irrelevant is excluded.
+The full model provides an effective tool for assuring TCO case builders and case recipients that every important cost item is included and that everything irrelevant is excluded.
 As the following sections show, it also provides a uniquely powerful tool for analyzing life cycle costs.

-The cost model also provides a means for assuring all involved that different action scenarios were compared fairly.
+The cost model also provides a means for assuring all involved that different proposals, or different action scenarios were compared fairly.
 The model should be designed so that one model covers all relevant costs in all scenarios.
 Of course some items may have 0 values in one scenario and non zero values in others, but by applying one model with the same cost categories to all scenarios, there should be no question that the TCO comparison between scenarios is fair.

 Total cost of ownership is based on cash flow cost estimates

 The cost model (above) provides the total cost of ownership analyst with a list of cost items—the contents of all the model cells.
 The analyst must then estimate cost figures for each item, for each scenario under consideration, for each year covered by the analysis